List of township-level divisions of Beijing

 This is a list of township-level divisions of the municipality of Beijing, People's Republic of China (PRC).
 After province, prefecture, and county-level divisions, township-level divisions constitute the formal fourth-level administrative divisions of the PRC.
 However, as Beijing is a province-level municipality, the prefecture-level divisions are absent and so county-level divisions are at the second level, and township-level divisions are at the third level of administration.
-There are a total of 331 such divisions in Beijing, divided into 150 subdistricts, 143 towns (30 of which are areas) and 38 townships (24 of which are areas).
+There are a total of 343 such divisions in Beijing, divided into 165 subdistricts, 143 towns, 30 townships, and 5 ethnic townships.
 This list is organised by the county-level divisions of the municipality.